frederic-perez/AmE-dictionary/data/dictionary.md

 __move heaven and earth__ _idiom_ To do everything that one can to make something happen.
 __move the needle__
 __Movember__ _n_
-__mover and shaker__ A person who wields power and influence; _"a shaker of traditional beliefs"; "movers and shakers in the business world"_
+__mover and shaker__ A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
 __mover__ _n_
 __mow__ _v_ To cut down grass with a machine.
 __mowed__ _v_